sammysahnine/sammysahnine/README.md

 🧑‍💻 Developer Advocacy @ Arm

-🔧 I like things like ARM32 Assembly, C, Haskell and Swift
+🔧 I like ARM32 Assembly, C, Haskell and Swift 🧡

 Reach me at `me <at> sammysahnine.com`